frappe/frappe_io/frappe_io/www/charts/docs/index.md

     ]
 }

-const chart = new Chart("#chart", {  // or a DOM element,
+new frappe.Chart("#chart", {  // can be assigned to a variable 'const chart ='
-                                            // new Chart() in case of ES6 module with above usage
     title: "My Awesome Chart",
     data: data,
     type: 'axis-mixed', // or 'bar', 'line', 'scatter', 'pie', 'percentage'